alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-breaking-wind-invalidates-wudu.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Breaking wind invalidates Wudu'"
+title: "Breaking wind invalidates Wudu"
+date: 2019-09-01
-hijri: Muharram 02, 1441 AH
+hijri: "Muharram 02, 1441 AH"
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 7371-2"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 7371, question 2"
-chapter: "Nullifications of Wudu' (Ablution)"
-lang: en
 category: [taharah, ablution]
-note: true
 excerpt: "Does breaking wind nullify Wudu’?
 Should a person perform Istinja’ (cleansing the private parts with water after urination or defecation) after it?
-Or is it sufficient to perform regular Wudu’ without washing the urethra and anus? "
+Or is it sufficient to perform regular Wudu’ without washing the urethra and anus?"
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz